polarfire-soc/polarfire-soc-documentation/how-to/re-programming-the-fpga-from-linux.md

     on GitHub contains assets in Intel hex format that can be to program to the eNVM.

 4. The eNVM tab should now show the eNVM client we just added in the step above.
-   Click Apply to save the changes
+   Click "Apply" to save the changes

     ![](./images/re-programming-the-fpga-from-linux/libero-envm-configured.jpg)